apache/cloudstack-docs-rn/source/about.rst

 This feature is supported on the following hypervisors: XenServer, VMware, and KVM.

-The detailed instruction is provided in the CloudStack 4.3 Beta Administration Guide.
+The detailed instruction is provided in the CloudStack 4.3 Administration Guide.
 See section 17.5.4.
-Service Monitoring Tool for Virtual Router.
+Service Monitoring Tool for
+Virtual Router.

 Custom Compute Offering